All year groups are taught English during their time at the academy.

-English language and literature are taught together at key stage 3 and develop the core skills required for both GCSE subjects and beyond.
-Once the students reach year 10, the two subjects become more defined, leading up to the two separate qualifications that the students will achieve at the end of year 11.
-Students also have the opportunity to study A Level language and A Level literature as part of the HSFC provision.
+English language and literature are taught together at KS3 and develop the core skills required for both GCSE subjects and beyond.
+Once the students reach year 10 the two subjects become more defined, leading up to the two separate qualifications that the students will achieve at the end of year 11.
+Students also have the opportunity to study A Level Language and A Level literature as part of the Hucknall Sixth Form Centre (HSFC) provision.

-Cultural capital is at the heart of our curriculum, providing students with the opportunity to explore a range of texts from a variety of different writers, backgrounds and experiences.
-This not only supports their knowledge and understanding of the world around them but also encourages healthy and lively debates about topics that matter to them.
+Cultural capital is at the heart of our curriculum; providing students with the opportunity to explore a range of texts from a variety of different writers, backgrounds and experiences.
+This not only supports their knowledge and understanding of the world around them but also encourages healthy and lively debates about topics which matter to them.

-Each topic in key stage 3 ensures that students are exposed to religious, social, cultural and historical fiction and non-fiction texts and we offer a range of opportunities to reflect upon the knowledge discovered, debate current affairs and develop a personal response as a result.
-The curriculum is planned sequentially to build skills and knowledge in preparation for the demands of key stage 4.
+Each topic in KS3 ensures that students are exposed to religious, social, cultural and historical fiction and non-fiction texts; and we offer a range of opportunities to reflect upon the knowledge discovered, debate current affairs and develop a personal response as a result.
+The curriculum is planned sequentially to build skills and knowledge in preparation for the demands of KS4.

 Aims of the subject

 - Provide students with the tools required to communicate in a range of social and cultural settings including the world of employment.

 - Focus on the core skills required to function in society.

 - Build on the skills taught at Key Stage 2 (KS2) including skimming and scanning, reading for meaning, and analysing and evaluating.

 - Enable students to articulate their viewpoint on a wide range of issues.